Page Loading

 Space

-Scotland’s reputation as an important player in the international space industry is strengthened by our aptitude for small satellite manufacturing, data analysis and earth observation.
-Discover why more than 8500 people are taking their space career to new heights in leading global businesses across the country.
+Scotland is a key player in the international space industry thanks to the expertise of our space companies in small satellite manufacturing, data analysis and earth observation.
+Discover why more than 6000 people are taking their space career to new heights right here.

 The space sector in Scotland

-that's more people in the space sector than anywhere else in the UK.
+Are employed in Scotland, more than anywhere else in the UK.

 Scotland’s space leadership

-Scotland has the UK's fastest-growing space sector.
-From initiating the use of radar to discovering the composition of Saturn’s rings, we’re also accustomed to being first.
-We’re doing it by:
+The space sector in Scotland is the fastest-growing in the UK and from initiating the use of radar to discovering the composition of Saturn’s rings, we’re also often leading the way.

-• Employing 18% of all UK space roles — double Scotland’s share of the UK’s population (9%)
+• Employing 12% of all UK space roles — more than Scotland’s share of the UK’s population (9%)

 Learn more about Scotland's space sectoropens in a new window